-The Compensation Committee does not establish compensation levels based directly on benchmarking, although, it does target a Named Executive Officer's overall target compensation to the market median.
+The Compensation Committee does not establish compensation levels based directly benchmarking, although, it does target a Named Executive Officer's overall target compensation to the market median.
 The Compensation Committee relies on the judgment of its members in making compensation decisions regarding base salaries, target bonus levels and long-term equity incentive awards.
-In addition to competitive market data, in making its compensation decisions, the Compensation Committee also considers an executive officer's position, tenure with the company, individual and organizational performance, our retention needs, and internal pay equity.
+In addition to competitive market data, in compensation decisions, its Compensation Committee also considers an executive officer's position, tenure with the company, individual and organizational performance, our retention needs, and internal pay equity.
 The Compensation Committee does not guarantee that any executive will receive a specific market-derived compensation level.